 - Share emotional issues or vulnerabilities via text first.

 Once you realize you’ve been emotionally distant, you might want to begin changing that immediately.

-Work on small changes instead.
-It’s good to push yourself to step out of your comfort zone, but you don’t need to leave it completely in the dust.
+To put it another way, it never hurts to step out of your comfort zone, but you don’t need to leave it completely in the dust.

 Involve your partner